 We edge two different materials depending on the glasses we’re working on, either CR39 or Polycarbonate.

 Recently we have installed a new double filter process that makes sure the water used during the lenses edging and finishing process is clean and free from particles.

 The closed-circuit system allows water to be fed from a storage tank when in use during the day.
 This tank contains a filter drawer that performs the first filtration, retaining the largest cuttings while the smaller particles settle at the bottom of the tank.
 At night, the filtering cycle is run.
 Water passes alternately between the storage tank and the filtration tank to remove any suspended particles and clean the storage tank.
 Particles are then collected and stored in a filter bag.

 Like you, we spend a good part of our lives exposed to the blue light coming from the many screens that surround us.
 Like this one.
 So we’ve made sure that your glasses, whatever era they come from, can be equipped with lenses specially treated against artificial light.
-Prices starts from 40 € / pair, and we also offer same-day service.
+Prices starts from 40 € / pair.

 Don’t panic!
 Each pair of glasses we sell comes with a guarantee against product fault for two years after your purchase.
 If you’ve had your frames longer, or if the damage was self-inflicted, remember that we love nothing more than salvaging frames.